British Insects: the Genus Phyllonorycter (Lepidoptera-Gracillariidae)

 DELTA

-L. Watson and M. J. Dallwitz
+L. Watson and M.J.
+Dallwitz

-P. kleemannella (Fabricius)
+Phyllonorycter kleemannella (Fabricius)

-Synonym: klemannella (misspelling).
+Synonym: Phyllonorycter klemannella (misspelling)

 Associated with trees.
 On Betulaceae; Alnus.

 Larvae.
 The larvae mining in leaves; in the under-side.
 Found in July, or September to October.
+The larva pupating in a morphologically distinct cocoon.

+Adults.
+Face coloured (brassy).
+Head orange.
+Thorax brown; shining-metallic; brassy.
 Wing-span 7–9 mm.
-Forewings shining brownish orange (or ochreous orange); without a basal streak; with well defined pale strigulae (these white, paired).
+Forewings shining brownish orange (or ochreous orange); not clear shining white; without a basal streak; with well defined pale strigulae (these white, paired).
 Costal strigulae 4.
+The fasciae and strigulae inwardly sharply dark-edged.
 Dorsal strigulae 4.
-Forewings with two transverse pale fasciae (via coalescence of the first two pairs of strigulae, which are indistinguishable as entities).
+Forewings with two transverse pale fasciae (via coalescence of the first two pairs of strigulae, which are indistinguishable as entities); with two costal spots beyond the second fascia.
+Forewings with conspicuous dark apical marking.
+Forewing apical marking comprising a round blackish apical spot.
+The forewing fringe narrowly dark-lined along the bases of the cilia.
+The forewing basal fringe line confined to the apical region or fading dorsally (fading dorsally).
 Hindwing cilia fuscous.

 Adults abroad May and August.

-To view the illustrations with detailed captions, go to the interactive key.
-This also offers full and partial descriptions, diagnostic descriptions, differences and similarities between taxa, lists of taxa exhibiting or lacking specified attributes, and distributions of character states within any set of taxa.
+We advise against extracting comparative information from the descriptions.
+This is much more easily achieved using the DELTA data files or the interactive key, which allows access to the character list, illustrations, full and partial descriptions, diagnostic descriptions, differences and similarities between taxa, lists of taxa exhibiting or lacking specified attributes, and distributions of character states within any set of taxa.
+See also Guidelines for using data taken from Web publications.

 Cite this publication as: ‘Watson, L., and Dallwitz, M.J.
 2003 onwards.
-British insects: the genus Phyllonorycter (Lepidoptera-Gracillariidae).
-Version: 13th June 2008. http://delta-intkey.com’.
+Insects of Britain and Ireland: the genus Phyllonorycter (Lepidoptera-Gracillariidae) Version: 14th April 2022. delta-intkey.com’.

 Contents